Shaunwei/_python_leat_code/coderust/LinkedList/README.md

 Swap Nth Node with Head

-Other1. find linked list middle point
+Other1. find linked list middle point and merge